This post may contain affiliate links. Read the full disclosure here.

 If you are a beginner gardener or a seasoned veteran, good quality garden tools are an important part of the job.
 Cheap tools can make the chore harder, while proper implements can make gardening chore a breeze.
 The biggest mistake new gardeners make is in buying cheap quality tools.
 If you can’t purchase everything at once, buy a good shovel or hoe and hand tools first; fill in other tools as you go.
-Here are a few of my favorites:
+Here are my 5 Must-Have Gardening Tools:

 Hoe – There are many different types available, and one of my favorites has a two-sided head; tines on one side and a narrow blade on the other.
 It works great for cultivating rows, digging trenches for seedlings and weeding between rows.
 I also have a wider one that has a pointy head for larger jobs.
 There are lots of different styles, and it really is your personal preference.
 Just choose one that is made to last.